 Check the consistency at the end of cooking .
 Add some cornflour mixed with water if it seems too thin and then transfer to a pie dish to cool.
-Cover with cling film and refrigerate overnight.
-This helps the flavours to develop and stops the pastry from melting.
+Cover with cling film and refrigerate overnight if possible.

 Add enough cold water to pulse into a ball.
 Wrap in cling film and place in the fridge to cool.

 Roll out to cover the dish.

 Place on top of the cooled steak and kidney mix and decorate.
 Glaze with beaten egg and make a few slits in the top in case it puffs up.

 Bake at 180C/350F or Gas ⅘ for about 20-30 minutes.

 If your family doesn't like kidney simply add a little more beef the recipe instead.
 Alternatively add some sliced carrots instead.

 For the pastry you can swap the lard/suet for all butter or baking fat or just buy a ready made pastry.

 This is a classically British pie which originated in the 19th century.
 My dad always called it snake and pygmy, from rhyming slang, (he was a Londoner), and I've also heard that oysters were often used as a cheap way to fill out the pie with less meat.
 Obviously not nowadays!

 What can you do with leftover shortcrust pastry?